timayres/3DL_scripts/README.md

 ## Installation & Dependencies
 ###Windows
+Download the repository and put it wherever you like.

 You will need to manually install the required dependencies; if you install them in a location different than described below you will need to edit the file "3DP-main.bsh" with the new locations.
 - [MeshLab](http://meshlab.sourceforge.net/) version 1.34BETA, C:/Program Files/VCG/MeshLab
 - [ADMesh](https://github.com/admesh/admesh) version 0.98.2, C:/Program Files/admesh